-Fuel economy is an important stat for any new car.
-As engines get greener and more frugal, our expectations grow and now we expect even bulky 4x4s to return a reasonable mpg.
+As engines produce fewer emissions and get more frugal, and cheap-to-fuel electric cars become more mainstream, our fuel economy expectations grow.
+Now we expect even bulky 4x4s to return a reasonable mpg.

-Fuel economy isn't all down to the car though - how you drive can have a big impact on how far a full tank will get you.
+Fuel economy isn't all down to the car, though: how you drive can have a big impact on how far a full tank or battery will get you.

-In this guide we've put together our top ten quick tips to improve your fuel efficiency and cut costs.
+In this guide we've put together our top 10 quick tips to improve your car's efficiency and cut your fuel costs.

 Filling up when you get your supermarket shop will cut your fuel costs.
-We calculated the average price* of a litre of petrol at supermarkets versus other fuel forecourts, and supermarkets came out cheaper.
+We calculated the average price* of a litre of petrol at supermarkets versus other fuel forecourts.
+Supermarkets came out cheaper:

 All of our contain independent fuel economy data for each engine we lab test.
 To help you choose a car that's economical, we show the engines' fuel economy.
 Using that month's fuel price, we show you what it will cost you to fill up a tank and how much it will cost you over a month and an entire year.

 You can reduce your running costs by making the switch to an electric car.
 If you charge it at home and switch to a competitive tariff, you will save money.

 If you're not yet ready to go electric, you could try a petrol-hybrid.
 Even though diesel cars have traditionally been seen as more fuel efficient, our tests have uncovered some incredibly economical petrol-hybrid models.

 But you need to choose carefully.
 One hybrid we've tested has very high emissions in our independent tests, while others also exceed their conventional counterparts for fuel consumption.